-The RACS Reconsideration, Review and Appeal (RRA) Regulation applies to all Trainee requests for reconsideration, reviews and appeals regarding their training.
-The Regulation can be accessed via the RACS website and should be referred to prior to submission of a reconsideration, review or appeal.
+The RACS Regulation: Reconsideration, Review and Appeal (RRA Regulation) applies to all Trainee requests for reconsideration, review and appeal regarding their training.
+The RRA Regulation can be accessed via the RACS website and should be referred to prior to submission of a reconsideration, review or appeal.